DamonOehlman/feature/README.md

 [esprima](https://github.com/ariya/esprima)), when `feature` is used within an application in this way, only the targeted feature detection is included in the resultant JS file.

-## Standing on the Shoulders of Giants

-The work in feature would not be possible without the excellent work painstakingly completed by the [Modernizr](https://github.com/Modernizr) team.

 ## css(prop)